 Sheldrick Wildlife Trust staff with saplings grown from seed.
 All photos courtesy of Sheldrick Wildlife Trust.

-If you bought a Lip Cristal last spring, you might be wondering about our One Lipstick, One Tree campaign.
-Well, your support is resulting in 60,000 trees planted over the year in Kenya.
-Here’s how these saplings are making it into the ground and how they'll soon be doing their part to combat climate change.
+Our ongoing 1 Lipstick = 1 Tree campaign has resulted in 120,000 trees planted in Kenya—and counting.
+Here’s how these saplings are making it into the ground and doing their part to combat climate change.

-Last January, we partnered with The Perfect World Foundation to use proceeds from our Lip Cristal to plant trees in the “Attenborough Canopy,” a virtual global network of forests honoring legendary BBC narrator and conservationist, David Attenborough.
+In 2018, we partnered with The Perfect World Foundation to use proceeds from our Lip Cristal to plant trees in a virtual global network of forests.
 Choosing a location proved easy: Our friends and longtime partners at Sheldrick Wildlife Trust were looking to plant trees on a large scale around the boundaries of two nearby National Parks as well as forests that SWT protects and manages.

 Planting starts outside of Tsavo National Park.